IBM Z® Open Editor

 As the name indicates, these commands will add VS Code Extension compatibility.

-3. Then, use the plain yarn command to build everything.
+3. Then, use the plain npm install command to build everything.

 4. Create a folder called plugins in the directory where you built Theia, and drop the downloaded vsix file(s) into that folder.